Gérard Chaliand

-Gérard Chaliand (born 1934) is a French expert in geopolitics who has published widely on irregular warfare and military strategy.
-Chaliand analyses of insurgencies in Asia, Africa, Latin America, and the Middle East, mostly based on his field experience with insurgent forces, have appeared in more than 20 books and in numerous newspaper articles.
-He has worked autonomously throughout his career, unconstrained by the perspectives of national governments and policy institutes.
-As a result, his work provides an independent perspective on many of the major conflicts characterized the 20th and 21st centuries.
+Gérard Chaliand (15 February 1934 – 20 August 2025) was a Belgian-born French expert in geopolitics who published widely on irregular warfare and military strategy.
+Chaliand's analyses of insurgencies in Asia, Africa, Latin America, and the Middle East, mostly based on his field experience with insurgent forces, have appeared in more than 20 books and in numerous newspaper articles.

+Chaliand spent more than five years as a visiting professor in the United States at Harvard, UCLA and UC Berkeley.

+He worked autonomously throughout his career, unconstrained by the perspectives of national governments and policy institutes.
+As a result, his work provides an independent perspective on many of the major conflicts that characterized the 20th and 21st centuries.
 He is also a published poet.

 Early life and education

-Born in Brussels to Armenian parents and raised in Paris, Chaliand attended the Lycée Henri IV in the Latin Quarter and spent nearly a year in London and the United Kingdom.
+Chaliand was born Gérard Tchalian in Etterbeek, Brussels region, Belgium, on 15 February 1934, to Armenian parents and raised in Paris.
+He attended the Lycée Henri IV in the Latin Quarter and spent nearly a year in London and the United Kingdom.
 He travelled North Africa before entering the School of Oriental Languages and Civilisations (INALCO) in Paris, where his studies focused on the history and culture of non-western societies.
 During his youth he hitchhiked across North Africa, Turkey, Iran, Pakistan and India.
 He published his first book of poetry (La Marche Têtue, Gallimard) in 1959.
 In 1960 he joined the clandestine struggle for Algerian Independence.
-After the Algerian independence, he worked during 1963-64 as an editor at the Revolution Africaine, a weekly in Algiers where he met many of the leaders of the national liberation movements of Asia, Africa, Latin America, and the Middle East.
+After the Algerian independence, he worked during 1963–64 as an editor at the Revolution Africaine, a weekly in Algiers where he met many of the leaders of the national liberation movements of Asia, Africa, Latin America, and the Middle East.

 He received his PhD from Sorbonne University in Paris in 1975.
-His dissertation Mythes révolutionnaires du tiers monde, was published in 1976 and quickly translated into English: Revolution in the Third World, Myths and Propects, Viking Press, Penguin Books, New York, 1977.
+His dissertation Mythes révolutionnaires du tiers monde, was published in 1976 and quickly translated into English: Revolution in the Third World, Myths and Prospects, Viking Press, Penguin Books, New York, 1977.

-Chaliand has been a participant-observer in various guerrilla conflicts:
+Chaliand was a participant-observer in various guerrilla conflicts: